10 Most Commonly Used Statistical Functions in Excel (Updated 2023)

 6. Median Function

-The problem of outliers can be solved by using another function for the central tendency – median.
+The problem of outliers can be solved by using another function for the central tendency – the median.
 The median function returns the middle value of the given range of cells.
 The syntax is quite simple:

 - MEDIAN(number1, [number2], …)